Navratri Sale: Get Upto 30% OFF on Live Training! Offer Ending in

 8. String Interpolation

-It was introduced in C# 6.0.
-It allows you to embed expressions and variables directly within string literals.
+It was first available in C# 6.0.
+It enables you to easily insert variables and expressions inside string literals.
 Compared to traditional string concatenation or the String.
-Format method, it provides a concise and more readable way to create formatted strings.
+The format method provides a concise and more readable way to create formatted strings.

 Example